abrarsheikhsony/SFDC-change-data-capture/README.md

 </ul>

 ## 2 - Subscribe to Change Events with the EMP Connector
-EMP Connector is an open-source sample tool that subscribes to streaming channels using Streaming API and CometD.
-EMP Connector is a thin wrapper around the CometD library and is implemented in Java.
+Enterprise Messaging Platform (EMP) Connector is an open-source sample tool that subscribes to streaming channels using Streaming API and CometD.
+EMP Connector is a thin wrapper around the CometD library.
+It hides the complexity of creating a CometD client and subscribing to Streaming API in Java.

 <ul>
 <li><a href="https://trailhead.salesforce.com/content/learn/modules/change-data-capture/subscribe-to-events" target="_blank" alt="Subscribe Using EMP Connector Sample 1">Subscribe Using EMP Connector Sample 1</a></li>
 <li><a href="https://developer.salesforce.com/docs/atlas.en-us.218.0.change_data_capture.meta/change_data_capture/cdc_subscribe_emp_connector.htm" target="_blank" alt="Subscribe Using EMP Connector Sample 2">Subscribe Using EMP Connector Sample 2</a></li>